openmfe/website/src/pages/development/performance.md

 By the way, the hype around Push unfortunately created the myth that code splitting would be a good idea with HTTP/2 in general, which is not true.
 Yes, multiplexing allows parallel downloads over the same connection, but it needs to be initiated by the client side.
 And if the code is split in a way that all chunks are needed anyway, splitting only causes delays.
 In most cases, it is better to deliver one larger artefact than several small ones.

 The good news is that the `Link` header has survived.
 Push may be dead, but [preloading hints](https://www.keycdn.com/blog/http-preload-vs-http2-push) have almost the same effect.
-The way this works is that the response to the primary ressource (e.g. an HTML page) contains the `Link` header which suggests to download the indicated resources.
+The way this works is that the response to the primary resource (e.g. an HTML page) contains the `Link` header which suggests to download the indicated resources.

 ```http
 Link: </styles.css?hash=23e7da>; rel=preload; as=style,</main.js?hash=f12b65>; rel=preload; as=script